DHRI-Curriculum/NLTK_DHRI/lessons.md

 # Text as Data

 When we think of "data," we often think of numbers, things that can be summarized, statisticized, and graphed.
 Rarely when I ask people "what is data?" do they respond "_Moby Dick_."
 And yet, more and more, text is data.
 Whether it is _Moby Dick_, or every romance novel written since 1750, or today's newspaper or twitter feed, we are able to transform written (and spoken) language into data that can be quantified and visualized.
+That has been done for a while, but now we can do it in a much larger scale, in a much faster way.

 ## Corpora

 The first step in gathering insights from texts is to create a **corpus**.
 A corpus is a collection of texts that are somehow related to each other.
 For example, the [Corpus of Contemporary American English](https://corpus.byu.edu/coca/), [Donald Trump's Tweets](http://www.trumptwitterarchive.com/), [text messages](https://byts.commons.gc.cuny.edu/) sent by bilingual young adults, [digitized newspapers](https://chroniclingamerica.loc.gov/newspapers/), or [books](https://www.gutenberg.org/) in the public domain are all corpora.
 There are infinitely many corpora, and, sometimes, you will want to make your own—that is, one that best fits your research question.

 The route you take from here will depend on your research question.
 Let's say, for example, that you want to examine gender differences in writing style.
 Based on previous linguistic research, you hypothesize that male-identified authors use more definitives than female-identified.
 So you collect two corpora—one written by men, one written by women—and you count the number of *the*s, *this*s, and *that*s compared to the number of *a*s, *an*s, and *one*s.
 Maybe you find a difference, maybe you don't.
 We can already see that this is a relatively crude way of going about answering this question, but it is a start.
 (More likely, you'd use a _supervised classification task_, which you will learn about in the [Machine Learning Tutorial](https://www.github.com/DHRI-Curriculum/machine-learning).)

+Keep in mind that, oftentimes our analysis of gender assumes pre-existing gender roles that reproduce gender as a binary system.
+Some digital humanists have pointed out that, if gender is binary, then the relation between male and female will likely be one of opposition.
+As [Laura Mandell](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/5d9c1b63-7b60-42dd-8cda-bde837f638f4#ch01) says, the categories of "male" and "female" are socially constructed, and quantitative analysis practitioners should avoid jumping to conclusions about "male" and "female" styles of thinking and writing "as if the M/F terms were simple pointers to an unproblematic reality, transparently referential and not discursively constituted."

 There has been some research about how the [linguistic complexity of written language](http://science.sciencemag.org/content/sci/331/6014/176.full.pdf) in long-form pieces (i.e., books, articles, letters, etc.) has decreased over time.
 Simply put, people today use shorter sentences with fewer embedded clauses and complex tense constructions than people did in the past.
 (Note that this is not necessarily a bad or good thing.)
 Based on this research, we want to know if short-form platforms are emblematic of the change (we predict that they are based on our own experience with short-form platforms like email and Twitter).
 One way to do this would be to use Part-of-Speech tagging.
 Part-of-Speech (POS) tagging is a way to identify the category of words in a given text.